Skip to main content

 Reading time: 5 min

 Dear friends, welcome to this week’s video evidence pitfall post!
 We often hear about the importance of metadata as a way to reveal more than pixels alone would.
-While it’s certainly true that metadata can give us lots of useful info, they must be looked at carefully and prudently, as they hide several pitfalls.
+It’s certainly true that metadata can give us lots of useful info.
+However, it must be looked at carefully and prudently, as it hides several pitfalls.
 Keep reading to discover some!

 Issue: Metadata May Seem (or Be) Misleading!